cyclic-software/docs/docs/troubleshooting/nodemon.md

 ...
 ```

-While the `"start"` script may differ for various node frameworks, it should be defined for the purpose of starting the application in production mode with the appropriate flags and parameters.
-By convention the `"dev"` script is used to start the application in development mode primarily for running on local installations.
+While the `"start"` script may differ for various node frameworks, it should be defined to start the application in production mode with the appropriate flags and parameters.
+By convention, the `"dev"` script is used to start the application in development mode primarily for running on local installations.

 ## Watch an overview here:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/L49HvtJ2kXY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>